Texas Nursing License Renewal & Licensing Guide

 What is Endorsement?

-If you already hold an active RN license in another U.S. state or territory, you may apply for a Texas nursing license by endorsement.
+If you already hold an active nursing license in another U.S. state or territory, you may apply for a Texas nursing license by endorsement.
 Texas is a Nurse Licensure Compact (NLC) state, so nurses with an active multistate license from another compact state may practice in Texas without obtaining a separate Texas license

 Who Qualifies?